alejandrolprieto/GIS-Example-Work/README.md

 Here, you'll find all my examples of maps I've made using ArcGIS/ArcPro

+Full Portland TWI (5m):
+-
+  - During my time as a seasonal forester for the state of Connecticut (2021-2022), I was tasked with performing analysis to show relatively wet vs dry area for timber management.
+  - This is because we were shifting focus to regenerating Oak/Hickory.
+The end result was this map which is a 'Topographic Wetness Index'.

 StoryMap:
 -
 - Here is a StoryMap I contributed to during my time as an undergraduate at St. John's University (2014 - 2018)